est14198/redes-proyecto-2/README.md

 These options are detailed below.

-To use one of these functionalities, you must enter the number (or letter).
+To use one of these functionalities, you must enter ONLY the number (or letter).
 In some cases you will be required either a username to send a message, a room name to create/join a group chat, or a message to send.

 Also, you will be notified when one of the following activities occur:
 * When you create a new account